PeppyHare/r/content/notes/research/warpxm-102.md

 ### Host Action Initialization

 - Each host action (`Type = WmHostAction|host_action|subsolver`) gets setup and inserted into the hostActions map.
 Different types of host action have different setup steps and effects.
-There are [a lot](/r/img/research/warpxm/classdiagram-hostaction.png) of different types that directly extend `WmHostAction` in WARPXM, but the top-level ones relevant to most sims are:
+There are <a href="/r/img/research/warpxm/classdiagram-hostaction.png">a lot</a> of different types that directly extend `WmHostAction` in WARPXM, but the top-level ones relevant to most sims are:
   - **Time Integrator**: The time integrator that moves the state forward in time.
 This will almost always be the explicit Runge-Kutta temporal solver.
   - **Patch Processors**: This coordinates patch processes across the domain.
 Patch processes are any process which can be evaluated locally within a single patch.
 For example, the spatial solver is a patch process which is called by the time integrator host action to compute \\( \pdv{q}{t} \\) (by implementing the nodal discontinuous Galerkin method).
 Variable adjusters which set/modify the value of variables across the domain are another common example, and are used to set initial conditions as we'll see later.
   - **Writers**: Two types of writer: frame writers and diagnostic writers.
 A frame writer dumps the current variables to disk in HDF5 format each frame.
 The frame writer only needs to write the current data for the local patch, as opposed to diagnostic writers which are typically used to integrate variables across the global domain.
 Diagnostics can be `Probe`s (simply retrieve the current value of variables) or `WmIntegrator`s (integrate an expression over the domain or a subdomain).
 At pre-defined time intervals, the diagnostics writer evaluates each defined diagnostic and writes the result to a CSV file.